 To the east of Temple Square is the 28-story Church Office Building, which was built in 1972.
 This is the tallest building in Salt Lake City and visitors can go up the observation deck for a beautiful view of the area.
 Next to the Church Office Building is the classical-style Church Administration Building, which was built in 1917.
 This building houses the offices of current Church leaders and is not open to the public.

 A favorite with visitors is the century-old Joseph Smith Memorial Building, which was formerly the Hotel Utah.
 This grand old building welcomes the public to its three restaurants and multiple banquet rooms and provides office space for Church employees.
-Visitors can also enjoy a free film entitled Joseph Smith, Prophet of the Restoration, about the first president of The Church of Jesus Christ of Latter-day Saints.
+Visitors can also enjoy a free film called "Meet the Mormons."

 North of Temple Square sits the 21,000-seat Conference Center, which is one of the largest auditoriums in the world.
 This building, which was finished in 2000, is used for the Church’s general conference, which is held twice a year and broadcast worldwide.
 The Conference Center also hosts a variety of concerts and performances, including the popular Mormon Tabernacle Choir Christmas concerts.
 Another favorite holiday tradition on Temple Square is the annual display of Christmas lights.